 - The ability to reason, generalise and make sense of solutions.

 - Fluency in performing written and mental calculations and mathematical techniques.

 - A wide range of mathematical vocabulary.

 - A commitment to and passion for the subject.

-Each classroom has a designated maths working wall which focusses on the unit children are learning for that specific week.
-The working wall displays the main learning objective of the week along with the success criteria, key mathematical vocabulary that children must use, a WAGOLL (What A Good One Looks Like) of possibly how a specific calculation should be presented and the different steps needed in order to solve a calculation.
+Each classroom has a designated maths working wall, which focusses on the unit children are learning for that specific week.
+The working wall displays the main learning objective of the week along with the success criteria, key mathematical vocabulary that children must use, a WAGOLL (What A Good One Looks Like) of how a specific calculation may be presented and the different steps needed in order to solve a calculation.